zziro/neighborhood-map/README.md

 # neighborhood-map
-Neighborhood maps is an app that allow you to check restaurants that are located around your current position.
+Neighborhood maps is an app wihch allow you to check restaurants ocated around your current position.

 ## Stack technologies:

-Knockout: To bing  information into UI <br />
+Knockout: For bing  information into UI <br />
 Bootstrap: For styling <br />
-Jquery: To make callbacks<br />
+Jquery: For making callbacks<br />

-## Instalation
+## Installation

 ### Cloning from git repository: